OWASP/owasp-mastg/Document/0x08-Testing-Tools.md

 Learn more in the [Cycript Manual](http://www.cycript.org/manual/ "Cycript Manual").

+### Frida-cycript

-- Frida-cycript: A fork of Cycript including a brand new runtime called Mjølner powered by Frida.
+A fork of Cycript including a brand new runtime called Mjølner powered by Frida.
 This enables frida-cycript to run on all the platforms and architectures maintained by frida-core - <https://github.com/nowsecure/frida-cycript>

+### Fridpa

-- Fridpa: An automated wrapper script for patching iOS applications (IPA files) and work on non-jailbroken device - <https://github.com/tanprathan/Fridpa>
+An automated wrapper script for patching iOS applications (IPA files) and work on non-jailbroken device - <https://github.com/tanprathan/Fridpa>

+### gdb

-- gdb: A tool to perform runtime analysis of iOS applications - <https://cydia.radare.org/pool/main/g/gdb/>
+A tool to perform runtime analysis of iOS applications - <https://cydia.radare.org/pool/main/g/gdb/>

-#### IDB
+### IDB

-- idb: A tool to simplify some common tasks for iOS pentesting and research - <https://github.com/dmayer/idb>

 [IDB](https://www.idbtool.com "IDBTool") is an open source tool to simplify some common tasks for iOS app security assessments and research.
 The [installation instructions for IDB](https://www.idbtool.com/installation/ "IDB Installation") are available in the documentation.